Albertzue/learning_notes/aws/ANS/keypoint.md

 TGW peering attachments do not support route propagation

+only 6 tgw we can attach to the one DGW

 #### PrivateLink endpoint:
 You cannot create a service endpoint for an ALB.
 Endpoint services require either a NetworkLoad Balancer or a Gateway Load Balancer